maxfischer2781/cpy2py/README.rst

 Features
 --------

 * Any pickle'able callable can be dispatched to another interpreter.

 * Object functionality is almost fully covered!

     * Objects may reside in any interpreter and transparently interact.

     * Both class and instance attributes work as expected.

     * Methods, classmethods and staticmethods work transparently.

     * Inheritance is fully supported, including multiple inheritance.
       Affiliation to interpreters can be changed freely.

 * A wide range of interpeters is supported.

     * Pure python, no dependencies means perfect portability.

     * Any interpeter compatible with python 2.6 to 3.5 is supported.

+    * Virtual Environments work out of the box.

     * Tested with cpython and pypy, on Linux and Mac OSX.

 Gotchas/Upcomming
 -----------------

 * Calls across interpreters are blocking and not threadsafe.

 * Properties and Decorators are not supported yet.

+* Module level settings are not synchronized.
+See issue #7.

 * A :py:mod:`weakref` to objects only takes local references into account, not cross-interpreter references.